 The flow through an MH assigned to a line group of a message that does not have a multiple-buffer header is illustrated in Figure 15.
 After a segment has been routed to an incoming or outgoing group, the INHDR or OUTHDR macro determines whether this is the first segment of a message, or a segment other than the first.
 Only the first segment of a message not having a multiple-buffer header is routed to the inheader or outheader subgroup (if present).
 All segments (including the first) are normally processed by the inbuffer or outbuffer subgroups present in the group handling the message.
-The macros in the inheader, inbuffer, and outbuffer subgroups are executed on a segment-by-segment basis, while those in the inmessage and outmessage subgroups.
-The inmessage subgroup is executed when the last message segment reaches the inmessage delimiter.
-The outmessage subgroup is not executed until after the entire message has been transmitted to the destination station or sent to the application program.
+The macros in the inheader, outheader, inbuffer, and outbuffer subgroups are executed on a segment-by-segment basis, while those in the inmessage and outmessage subgroups are not executed until the entire message has been handled by the other subgroups.
+The inmessage subgroup is executed when the last message segment reaches the inmessage has been transmitted to the destination or sent to the application program.